fnando/i18n/README.md

 The `translations` object is a direct export of translations defined by [Ruby on Rails](https://guides.rubyonrails.org/i18n.html).
-To export the translations, you can use [i18n-json](https://github.com/fnando/i18n-json), a Ruby gem that's completely disconnected from Rails and that can be used for the solely purpose of exporting the translations.
+To export the translations, you can use [i18n-js](https://github.com/fnando/i18n-js), a Ruby gem that's completely disconnected from Rails and that can be used for the solely purpose of exporting the translations, even if your project is written in a different language.
 If all you care about is some basic translation mechanism, then you can set the object like this:

 ```js
 const i18n = new I18n({